JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-function-pointers-from-c.md

 example.
 We declare a function that accepts a function pointer as a parameter and another function that returns a function pointer.

-`cinterop`, the tool to generate bindings between C language and Kotlin, uses a `.def` file to specify a library to import.
-For more details you may check [Interop with C Libraries](interop-with-c.html) tutorial.
+Kotlin/Native comes with the `cinterop` tool, the tool generates bindings between C language and Kotlin.
+It uses a `.def` file to specify a C library to import.
+For more details you may check the [Interop with C Libraries](interop-with-c.html) tutorial.

-In [the previous tutorial](mapping-primitive-data-types-from-c.html) we created an `lib.h` file.
-This time, we include those declarations directly into the `lib.def` file, after `---` line:
+The shortest way to try C API mapping is to have all C declarations in the `lib.def` file, without creating any `.h` of `.c` files at all.
+One places C declarations in `.def` file after the special `---` separator line:

 ```c